Kit car insurance

 Unfortunately, you can’t compare kit car insurance with Compare the Market.

-How do I get kit car insurance?
+How do I get insurance for a kit car?

 How do I register a kit car?

-Before you can legally drive your kit car on public roads, you’ll need to register it with the DVLA.
+Before you can legally drive your kit car on public roads, you’ll need to register it with the DVLA

 To do this, your kit car will need to pass a basic Individual Vehicle Approval (IVA) test.
 This involves an inspection by the Driver and Vehicle Standards Agency (DVSA), for which you’ll be charged a fee.